Courseiva

 Why this answer

-Option B is correct because the project charter formally authorizes the project.
-Option A is wrong because the business case justifies the project but does not authorize.
+The project charter formally authorizes the project and provides the project manager with authority to apply organizational resources.
+Option B is wrong because the business case justifies the project but does not authorize it.
 Option C is wrong because the project management plan is developed after authorization.

-Option D is wrong because the stakeholder register identifies stakeholders.
+Option D is wrong because the stakeholder register identifies stakeholders but does not authorize the project.

 19